ArioKian/ArioKian/README.md

 - 👋 Hi, I’m @ArioKian
-- 👀 I’m interested in FPGA and Embedded System on Chip Designs based on Xilinx Zynq Soc Devices
+- 👀 Interested in FPGA and Embedded System on Chip Designs based on Xilinx Zynq Soc Devices
-- 🌱 I’m currently learning anything about FPGA based Designs
+- 🌱 Side-Channel Analysis Researcher
 - 📫 How to reach me : akianazad@gmail.com

 <!---